-NEW HOME!
-Home 26 is a Second Floor beautifully finished one bedroom apartment complete with CARPETS, CURTAINS and FIREPLACE all set within this attractive development, brought to you by Churchill Retirement Living.
+Home 27 is an exceptional one bedroom second floor retirement apartment set within this attractive development, brought to you by Churchill Retirement Living.

 All apartments at Churchill Retirement Living are completely self-contained with their own front door, providing you with privacy and peace and quiet when you want it.

 There is a choice of one and two bedroom apartments and they may all vary slightly when it comes to dimensions and position of rooms.

 Kitchens are tiled with colour-coordinated worktops, and come fully fitted with a waist-height oven, hob, hood and fridge/freezer.
 Most of our developments also have integral washer/dryers fitted in all apartments as standard.

 The master bedrooms have fitted mirror-front wardrobes as well as TV and telephone points, with even the smallest details considered.

 The apartments come with tiled shower rooms as standard, while some of them have separate en-suites and cloakrooms as well all designed for ease of use and with the needs of our customers in mind.

 All apartments are stringently inspected by our Customer Services department to ensure they are handed over to the standard of finish and quality expected by our customers.

 An historical city in Somerset

 Wells lies sheltered beneath the southern slopes of the Mendip Hills, and combines a wealth of historic interest and beautiful architecture.
 Wells qualifies as England's smallest, and Somerset's only, city.